Antoine de Vinck

 Antoine de Vinck, Baron (16 April 1924 in Kortenaken, Belgium – 13 May 1992 in Auxerre, France), was a Belgian ceramist, designer and sculptor.

 Biography

-After finishing a course in philosophy and theology, Antoine de Vinck took up art in 1948 mainly concentrating on drawing, book illustration, and wood carving.
+After completing his studies in philosophy and theology, Antoine de Vinck took up art in 1948 mainly concentrating on drawing, book illustration, and wood carving.
 Thanks to A Potter's Book by Bernard Leach, he and a friend, Guy de Sauvage, taught themselves ceramics and built a wood-fired kiln.